PronetAI-Corp/ProIDE-Python/README.md

-# ProIDE
+# ProIDE Python
-The main repository for the ProIDE Development Environment
+The main repository for the ProIDE Development Environment for Python